 The implementation of the BLOWFISH cipher is written by Werner Koch, copyright owned by the Free Software Foundation.
-Also hacked by Ray Dassen and Niels Möller.
-Released under the GPL.
+Also hacked by Simon Josefsson and Niels Möller.
+Released under the LGPL.

+CAMELLIA

+The C implementation is by Nippon Telegraph and Telephone Corporation (NTT), heavily modified by Niels Möller.
+Assembler for x86 and x86_64 by Niels Möller.
+Released under the LGPL.

+CAST128 The implementation of the CAST128 cipher is written by Steve Reid.
+Released into the public domain.

+DES The implementation of the DES cipher is written by Dana L. How, and released under the LGPL.

+GOSTHASH94

-- CAST128 The implementation of the CAST128 cipher is written by Steve Reid.
-Released into the public domain. - DES The implementation of the DES cipher is written by Dana L. How, and released under the LGPL. - MD2 The implementation of MD2 is written by Andrew Kuchling, and hacked some by Andreas Sigfridsson and Niels Möller.
-Python Cryptography Toolkit license (essentially public domain). - MD4 This is almost the same code as for MD5 below, with modifications by Marcus Comstedt.
-Released into the public domain. - MD5 The implementation of the MD5 message digest is written by Colin Plumb.
+The C implementation of the GOST94 message digest is written by Aleksey Kravchenko and was ported from the rhash library by Nikos Mavrogiannopoulos.
+It is released under the MIT license.

+MD2 The implementation of MD2 is written by Andrew Kuchling, and hacked some by Andreas Sigfridsson and Niels Möller.
+Python Cryptography Toolkit license (essentially public domain).

+MD4 This is almost the same code as for MD5 below, with modifications by Marcus Comstedt.
+Released into the public domain.

+MD5 The implementation of the MD5 message digest is written by Colin Plumb.
 It has been hacked some more by Andrew Kuchling and Niels Möller.
 Released into the public domain.

+PBKDF2 The C implementation of PBKDF2 is based on earlier work for Shishi and GnuTLS by Simon Josefsson.
+Released under the LGPL.

+RIPEMD160

+The implementation of RIPEMD160 message digest is based on the code in libgerypt, copyright owned by the Free Software Foundation.
+Ported to Nettle by Andres Mejia.
+Released under the LGPL.

+SALSA20 The C implementation of SALSA20 is based on D. J. Bernstein's reference implementation (in the public domain), adapted to Nettle by Simon Josefsson, and heavily modified by Niels Möller.
+Assembly for x86_64 and ARM by Niels Möller.
+Released under the LGPL.